StephenTGibson/StephenTGibson.github.io/adventures/ohau_temple_maitland_freehold.md

 ![2 hikers walking along a rocky ridge](/images/adventures/ohau_temple_maitland_freehold/ohau_temple_maitland_freehold-22_traversing_tops_southwards-800x600.jpg)

-Looking east, we can now see down into the very upper reaches of the Ahuriri River East Branch.
+Looking east, we can now see down into the very upper reaches of the east branch of the Ahuriri.
 The rocks have acquired a pink tint on this side of the ridge.

 ![a rocky slope with rocky mountain beyond and 2 small lakes](/images/adventures/ohau_temple_maitland_freehold/ohau_temple_maitland_freehold-23_east_into_upper_ahuriri_east_branch-800x600.jpg)